ADORSYS-GIS/keycloak-ops/docs/oauth2.md

 - **Error handling:** Status 200 responses that should return errors
 - **Documentation:** Examples may need updates for latest features

+### Core Limitations of oauth2 Crate

+**No JSON Web Token (JWT) Handling / ID Token Verification:**
+- Since OIDC features aren't included, features like verifying JWT signatures, parsing ID tokens, validating claims, etc., are outside of this crate's scope
+- You'd need `openidconnect` or another JWT library for that (which is what our implementation does)

+**Limitation on Minimum Rust Version:**
+- Newer versions require Rust 1.65 or newer
+- If your project uses older Rust, you may not be able to update to the latest

+**Lack of Discovery / Dynamic Configuration:**
+- The crate does not automatically fetch OAuth/OIDC metadata via ".well-known/..." endpoints
+- You must manually configure the authorization URL, token URL, etc.
+- Configuration is less flexible if you want to support multiple identity providers or allow runtime selection

+**Manual Error Handling / Token Validation:**
+- The crate handles certain parts (making HTTP requests, parsing standard token responses, revocation, introspection)
+- But you are responsible for handling error conditions properly (timeouts, invalid responses, mismatch of scopes, token expiration, refresh logic)
+- If using JWT access or ID tokens, verification of signatures, checking claims (issuer, audience, expiry) is outside the scope of this crate

+### How Our Implementation Addresses These Limitations

+**✅ JWT Signature Verification:** Using `jsonwebtoken` crate + Keycloak JWKS **✅ Claims Extraction:** From validated JWT tokens
+**✅ Real-time Validation:** Using Keycloak's public keys **✅ Authentication-like Experience:** By combining OAuth2 + JWT validation **✅ Comprehensive Error Handling:** For all failure scenarios **✅ Production-Ready Security:** With PKCE and refresh token support **✅ Discovery Workaround:** Manual but reliable configuration for Keycloak

 ## 🔐 Integration Flow

 ### Resource Owner Password Credentials Grant